-- Open enrollment for returning students, siblings, children of Board members and staff - The Academy shall notify parents or guardians of all enrolled students of the deadline for notifying the Academy that they wish to re-enroll their child (Spring annually). - The re-enrollment form must be completed by parents and returned by given deadline and includes a request that the parent or guardian indicate whether a sibling(s) seeks to enroll for the upcoming academic year. - An enrolled student who does not re-enroll by the specified date can only apply to the Academy during the application period for new students. - An applicant on the waiting list at the time a new application period begins must reapply as a new student. - The Academy will collect parent or guardian responses and determine the number of returning students, the number of siblings and the number of spaces if available for each grade in which the enrollment and acceptance process will continue as defined in Board policy.
+- The Academy shall notify parents or guardians of all enrolled students of the deadline for notifying the Academy that they wish to re-enroll their child (Spring annually). - The re-enrollment form must be completed by parents and returned by given deadline and includes a request that the parent or guardian indicate whether a sibling(s) seeks to enroll for the upcoming academic year. - An enrolled student who does not re-enroll by the specified date can only apply to the Academy during the application period for new students. - An applicant on the waiting list at the time a new application period begins must reapply as a new student. - The Academy will collect parent or guardian responses and determine the number of returning students, the number of siblings and the number of spaces if available for each grade in which the enrollment and acceptance process will continue as defined in Board policy.